melissamonk-NOAA/Vermilion_2021/doc/north.md

 The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are shown in Table \@ref(tab:drop-one).
 Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \@ref(tab:referenceES).
 Estimates of stock size and status over time are shown in Table \@ref(tab:timeseries).

-The full r4ss plotting output is available in the supplementary material.
+The full r4ss plotting output is available in the supplementary material on the Council's website.

 ## Parameter Estimates

-The base model has a total of 115 estimated parameters (Table \@ref(tab:params)) that can be grouped into the following categories and are described in more detail in the following sections:
+The base model has a total of 115 estimated parameters (Table \@ref(tab:paramstable)) that can be grouped into the following categories and are described in more detail in the following sections:

-Biological parameters
+**Biological parameters**
 * 2 natural mortality parameters (female and male)
 * 9 growth parameters
     + 6 Schnute growth parameters (length at age 0, length at age 30, and $k$)